atayiilmaz/icpRustBootcamp-qrcode/README.md

 # qrcode

-Welcome to your new qrcode project and to the internet computer development community.
-By default, creating a new project adds this README and some template files to your project directory.
-You can edit these template files to customize your project and to include your own code to speed up the development cycle.
+Welcome to the qrcode project and to the internet computer development community.
+This project was developed in ICP Rust Bootcamp.

 ## Running the project locally